CurtisXuCAD/Information-Retrieval---Simple-Search-Engine/README.md

     get_file_path:
+             return a matrix, including all files and the frequency of the words in the file

     extract_content:

     search_query:

     intersect:

     get_top_5_answer:

 tf: term frequency
 The number of times a word appears in a document divded by the total number of words in the document.